hallorant/bigmit/src/scad/coco/README.md

 floppy disk controller cartridge.

-These are all remixes for [fiscap](https://www.thingiverse.com/fiscap) which was calld the [TRS-80 Color Computer RE-FD-502 Case](https://www.thingiverse.com/thing:5470278).
+These are all remixes for [fiscap](https://www.thingiverse.com/fiscap) which was called the [TRS-80 Color Computer RE-FD-502 Case](https://www.thingiverse.com/thing:5470278).

 In some ways mine are actually worse than what fiscap did for the FD-501.
 The